Metalszorny/ConsoleTetrisInVisualCSharp/README.md

 About:
 ------
-A console character based snake game with random generated collectables and obstacles with highscores and option settings.
+A console character based tetris game with highscores and option settings.

 Used languages: